Best J.P. Morgan Mutual Funds Overview

-Next on our list is JEPAX, the JPMorgan Equity Premium Income Fund.
-This fund’s chief aim is reliable income.
-It achieves this by investing in dividend-paying stocks and employing call options and equity-linked notes (ELNs).
-Up to 20% of the portfolio may be composed of ELNs.
+The next fund is JEPAX, the J.P.
+Morgan Equity Premium Income Fund.
+The main objective of this fund is generating consistent income.
+It attempts to achieve this by investing in dividend-paying companies while also selling call options and using equity-linked notes (ELNs).
+Up to 20% of the portfolio may be invested in ELNs.

 Adobe Inc